 Thematic Concept: Systems Universal EQ: Why do systems function and/or dysfunction?
-Supporting Concept: Pillars of Social Sciences (History, Geography, Economics, Politics, Civics) Content-Based EQ: How do governmental, geographical, and/or economic systems function and interact within Illinois's past and present?
-Generalizations: Systems are composed of parts the dysfunction. at have functions.
+Supporting Concept: Pillars of Social Sciences (History, Geography, Economics, Politics, Civics) How do governmental, geographical, and/or economic systems function and interact within Illinois's past and present?

+Generalizations: Systems are composed of parts that have functions.
 Systems may be influenced by other systems.
-Systems can function and
+Systems can function and dysfunction.